jlooper/jlooper/README.md

 ## Some fun facts:

+✨ I am Head of Academic Advocacy at AWS.

-✨ I'm both a Cloud Developer Advocate at Microsoft and a Google Developer Expert.
+✨ I worked at Microsoft and am a Google Developer Expert.

+✨ I teach at Boston University's Metropolitan School in the CS department.

 ✨ I have over 22 years' experience as a web and mobile developer, specializing in creating cross-platform mobile and web apps.